shoui520/shoui520.github.io/docs/guide.md

 When you’re a beginner, I recommend watching Japanese subtitled anime for reading practice.
 Japanese subtitles are reading immersion at best, similar to a voiced visual novel.
 Having the voices in the background isn’t going to save your accent nor improve your listening skill, you need to do raw listening.

 Anyway, I think it is good to start out with Japanese subtitles for reading.
 And transition to manga, and then light novels and so on.
 I think it is important you pace yourself when reading and don’t burn out trying to read hard novels as a beginner, it is usually better reading books that are not too far off from your level.
-In our resources channel in our [Discord](https://discord.gg/nhqjydaR8j) you can find links to sites that let you read a lot of Japanese manga and novels, for free.
+In our [Resources](/resources) you can find links to sites that let you read a lot of Japanese manga and novels, for free.
 And Japanese subtitles too, so make sure you check that out!

 **Finding the balance between listening and reading**